 A vantage point on Eagle’s Ridge offered a rare glimpse at the full, expansive profile of Leaning Peak.
 It’s a pretty big wall and very much cemented the radness of the trip in our minds.
 From here, we continued the descent, shooting off the ridge east to Rocky Creek and then charged though the open forest to join back up with the Lower Portals track.
 We were back at the carpark in a touch under 12 hours from the time we’d embarked… and in daylight too!

 Adventure climbing is not for everyone, but it’s certainly the style that gets me the most amped.
 It was a grand day out – lovely slabbing on a remote wall with killer views.
-Alex says it was “the only adventure I’ve ever been on where everything went meticulously to plan”… which one can only surmise to mean that bigger objectives are afoot!
-Watch this space…
+Alex says it was “the only adventure I’ve ever been on where everything went meticulously to plan”.
+It turned out to be a prophetic statement…

 Our compliments go out to the FA’s – we had a lot of technological advancements on our side, but the guys who put this line up in the bad old days deserve most of the credit.
 If nothing else, the psychological edge needed to embark on a first ascent in such remote terrain ought to be applauded.
 Bravo, you mighty stallions!